 FOUNDATIONS

 Footings should extend below exterior grade sufficiently to be free of frost action during winter months.
-Where roots of are removed during excavation or when building on filled ground, the ground should be well compacted before footings are installed or concrete is poured.
+Where roots of trees are removed during excavation or when building on filled ground, the ground should be well compacted before footings are installed or concrete is poured.

 Where poor soil conditions exist, satisfactory foundations may be constructed of treated timber piles capped with wood or concrete sills.
 Footing requirements are covered in the local building code.
 It is good practice, generally, to make the footing thickness equal to the thickness of the foundation wall and the footing projection equal to one-half the foundation wall thickness.